jumbly-io/jumblycat/README.md

-# jumblycat
+# JumblyCat Browser
-JumblyCat is a WebAssembly-native browser that fundamentally reimagines how browsers and web applications interact with system resources.
+Jumbly Cat is a WebAssembly-native browser that fundamentally reimagines how browsers and web applications interact with system resources.